 The rotations I’ve completed include: Global Digital Strategy where I was given insight into UI/UX, digital analytics and web development, Infrastructure Operations where we focused on change management and automating business processes with Microsoft Power Automate, Information Security where I learned the Flexera IT software to identify relationships between servers and business applications located worldwide, and I’m currently in Global SAP where I am project manager for the rollout of Enable Now which allows us to create training resources such as video simulations, PowerPoint documentation, and interactive practice modules.
-Most importantly, throughout this work experience I’ve been able to give back to my community, university, and students by volunteer work and participating in the recruitment fairs at UC Irvine.
+Most importantly, throughout this work experience I have been able to give back to my community, university, and students by volunteer work and participating in the recruitment fairs at UC Irvine.

 “Talent wins games, but teamwork and intelligence win championships” - Michael Jordan